Using PlanetScale and TypeORM to build a Node.js REST API

 pscale branch create task-manager-db create-tasks-table

-PlanetScale allows creating a secure proxy connection between our local computer and the remote database branch to connect to the database from our localhost environment.
-This has the advantage of not worrying about credentials management.
+PlanetScale allows the creation of a secure proxy connection between our local computer and the remote database branch to connect to the database from our local host environment.

 Here is the command to connect to the database branch: